ton-An/commitollama/README.md

   `Mistral` (Uses mistral:latest)

-  `Custom` - It allow you to write down any other model name from ollama.
+  `Custom` - It allows you to write down any other model name from ollama.

-- Use Description: It allow you to enable or disable the use of commit description.
+- Use Description: It allows you to enable or disable the use of commit descriptions.

-- Use Emojis: It allow you to enable or disable the use of emojis in commit messages.
+- Use Emojis: It allows you to enable or disable the use of emojis in commit messages.

-- Custom Emojis: It allow you to write down the emojis you want to use in the next template object in the VSCode config.json.
+- Custom Emojis: It allows you to write down the emojis you want to use in the next template object in the VSCode config.json.

   ```json
    "commitollama.commitEmojis": {